Categories

 So, how do you minimize risk to commercial real estate investment?
 This article highlights the best 10 tactics you can employ to mitigate the risks of purchasing and maintaining a multifamily unit.

-1. Assessing the Competitive Set
+1. Assessing The Competitive Set

 That involves assessing the risks associated with the submarket or the property’s geographical location.
 In real estate, a competitive set refers to the group of properties that compete with your property for business.